Asigdel/Asigdel.github.io/_publications/2024-sample-paper.md

 ---
-title: ""The metabolomic composition of the oviductal fluid is controlled by the periovulatory hormonal context in Bos indicus cows""
+title: "The metabolomic composition of the oviductal fluid is controlled by the periovulatory hormonal context in Bos indicus cows"
 authors: "John Doe, Jane Smith"
 journal: "Animal Science Journal"
 year: 2024